Insurance · May 13, 2021

 • Area risks: Tied into property risk is area or location risk.
 For example, if you live in a flood-prone area, you might want to consider that as you look for an office space.

 • Cyber risks: You're never more than a few clicks away from a potential cybersecurity issue.
-Unfortunately, hacking and phishing attempts on businesses are getting more common, too.
+Unfortunately, hacking and phishing attempts on businesses are also becoming more common.

 • Strategic risks: This ties into how you run your business.
 Your strategy, income, cash flow and sales all have varying levels of risk, especially as your business grows.